Birkbeck Centre for Technology and Publishing unveils open-source translation tool based on Hypothesis

-Existing journals wishing to move to the platform should submit an initial enquiry to email@example.com.
-Libraries outside the US and UK interested in joining the OLH Library Partnership Subsidy model should contact Dr. Martin Paul Eve: firstname.lastname@example.org.
+Libraries outside the US, UK, EU or Canada interested in joining the OLH Library Partnership Subsidy model should contact Professor Martin Paul Eve: firstname.lastname@example.org.
 UK-based libraries can join through Jisc Collections at http://www.jisc-collections.ac.uk/Catalogue/Overview/Index/2120.
 US-based libraries can join through LYRASIS at https://lyrasis.openlibhums.org.
-European libraries can join here: http://lps.openlibhums.org/ or send an enquiry to our European Library Partnership Manager: email@example.com.
+European libraries can sign up at http://lps.openlibhums.org.

 Back to News List